sensu-plugins/documentation/docs/getting_started.md

 For security purposes though if you have not made any contributions in the last 6 months, you may be removed from a team and can request access again at any time.

-Any membership issues will be resolved by members of the GitHub Owners group after consultation withh all parties and are final.
+Any membership issues will be resolved by members of the Owners group after consultation with all parties and are final.

 **core committer**